Grayson (comic book)

-Grayson is a 2014–2016 spy comic book ongoing series published by DC Comics about the character Dick Grayson leaving behind his superhero life to become an agent of the fictional spy agency Spyral.
+Grayson is a 2014–2016 spy comic book ongoing series published by the comic book publishing company DC Comics about the character Dick Grayson leaving behind his superhero life to become Agent 37 of the fictional spy agency Spyral.
 The series was initially written by Tim Seeley and Tom King, with art by Mikel Janín and Stephen Mooney.
 The creative team departed the series after issue #17, with Seeley working on Nightwing and King & Janín on Batman for the impending DC Rebirth relaunch; from issue #18 onwards, the series was written by Jackson Lanzing and Collin Kelly with art by Roge Antonio.

 Publication history

 The Grayson series follows the events of the Forever Evil crossover event which ran from September 2013 to May 2014.
 During the story, the Crime Syndicate publicly unmask Nightwing as Dick Grayson following which he is seemingly killed.
 Although revived, Batman and Dick realize that he can no longer operate as Nightwing and must maintain the façade of being dead.

 The first issue was released on July 2, 2014 following the conclusion of the then-current Nightwing run, which ended at issue #30 on May 24.